Source: Life Science Daily

 - Who can access AI training data and models

-- How those datasets are secured
+- How datasets are secured

-- How AI outputs are validated for accuracy and bias
+- How outputs are validated

-- What level of human oversight remains in place
+- What level of human oversight exists

 AI should be treated as critical infrastructure — not just a productivity tool.